 SPx Server can accept network radar video input directly in a number of different formats, including SPx format and ASTERIX CAT-240.
 This makes it possible for software applications to send data into SPx Server for processing.
-It is also possible for SPx Server to receive the network video data directly from certain radars, such as Kelvin Hughes' SharpEye and Simrad's Broadband radars.
+It is also possible for SPx Server to receive the network video data directly from certain radars, such as Kelvin Hughes' SharpEye, Simrad, Furuno and Raymarine.